jonathanjma/Game-of-Life/proposal.md

 Data Structures:
     Linked List- to store configs
-    Priority Queue- to order most frequently used configs
+    HashMap- to map the configs to the correct layout
     Binary Search Tree- to search preloaded configs
 Algorithm: Tree Traversal (such as postorder traversal), will be used as part of search
 Sorting: configs can also be sorted alphabetically using quick sort